Applying Marie Kondo’s Art Of Tidying Up To Spring Cleaning

 Is clutter taking over your life?
-Then follow these tidy rules from Japanese clean-up queen, Marie Kondo.
+Are you keen to start your spring cleaning?
+Then follow these art of tidying up rules from Japanese clean-up queen, Marie Kondo.

-It is essential that you go through all your possessions at the same time, rather than attempting it piecemeal.
-When you tidy your entire living space, you transform the scenery around you.
+When spring cleaning, it is essential that you go through all your possessions at the same time, rather than attempting it piecemeal.
+When you tidy up your entire living space, you transform the scenery around you.
 The change is so profound that you will feel as if you are living in a totally different world.
 The key is to make the change so sudden that you experience a complete change of heart.

 How to choose what to chuck

 It’s easy to get rid of things when something breaks; much more difficult when there is no compelling reason.
 So turn it around and choose what you want to keep, not what to get rid of.
-Take each item and ask, ‘Does this spark joy?’
+The art of tidying up instructs that you take each item and ask, ‘Does this spark joy?’
 If it does, keep it; if not, chuck it out.

 Are you happy wearing clothes that don’t give you pleasure?
 Do you feel joy when surrounded by unread books?
 Now imagine yourself living in a space that contains only the things that speak to your heart.
 Then take the plunge and discard the rest.
 Think in terms of category: the best sequence is to tackle clothes first, then books, papers, miscellaneous items and lastly sentimental items and keepsakes.